What does it take to be an effective manager? How can marketers maximise return on investment?

-Our Colchester building is situated on the University’s Knowledge Gateway, featuring the Parkside Office Village.
+Our business school is located on the University’s Knowledge Gateway, featuring the Parkside Office Village.
 Here, student entrepreneurs can access start-up space amongst a group of innovative SMEs, who can also provide valuable opportunities for business networking, placements and internships.

 The Students’ Union Creative Suite, based in the Silberrad Student Centre, is home to a collection of Apple Macs installed with the latest editing software, such as Adobe InDesign and Photoshop; Premiere Pro, After Effects and loads more.
 You can also access Final Cut Pro, iMovie and Garageband.
 The suite has a similar feel to the offices of modern marketing agencies and provides you with free-to-use technology that can greatly enhance your studies.